 - Make a list of metaphors and synonyms for your business, industry, products, and services: Footwear is a synonym for shoes!

 - Combine words in unexpected but meaningful ways: Facebook did this successfully.

 - Find a mascot for your business and pair it with an industry term: Penguin Publishing.

-- Make up a new word: Pinterest and Google both proved that our dictionary is a work in progress.
+- Make up a new word: Google proved that our dictionary is a work in progress.

 Ultimately, you want a name that is sticky or memorable.
 Short, functional names are easier for customers to remember, and it’s best to include an indicator (literal or metaphorical) of your offerings.

 Tips for Finding a Domain Name to Fit Your Existing Business